 - Disability Checklist (you may skim for class, but use diligently on actual casework)

-You will interview a simulated documents client (Allison or Hannah).
+With a partner, you will interview a simulated documents client (Allison or Hannah).
 You will receive feedback immediately after the interview.
 Afterwards, you will review a recording of the interview and give yourself feedback.
-Also, you will draft all four documents for the simulated client.

 Sign up here